A Confidential Valuation, Without the Pitch

 Why this is different.

 We removed the seams.
 Your broker writes the contract.
-Your agent has walked enough buildings to know what construction and code issues actually cost to fix.
-Your business broker has closed multi-million-dollar deals and knows how buyers underwrite a P&L. There is no handoff because there is no other team.
+Your agent has walked enough buildings to know what construction issues actually cost to fix.
+Your business broker has closed multi-million-dollar deals and knows how buyers underwrite a P&L.

 You're not paying three professionals to coordinate.
 You're paying one team to execute.